-The Corporate Stewardship Council (CSC) is a unique group of 20 New Jersey companies united behind a common goal of environmental sustainability and responsibility.
-Member companies include co-chairs PSE&G and Mannington Mills, as well as Verizon, Johnson & Johnson, Chemours, Atlantic City Electric, JCP&L, Suez, New Jersey American Water, Eastern Propane, South Jersey Gas, Trump National Golf Club-Bedminster, Covanta Energy, New Jersey Manufacturers Insurance, Pfizer, U.S. Silica, Crystal Springs Resort and Pine Island Cranberry Company Inc. Former CSC members include New Jersey Natural Gas, Merck and Eagle Ridge Golf Course.
+The Corporate Stewardship Council (CSC) is a unique group of 18 New Jersey companies united behind a common goal of environmental sustainability and responsibility.
+Member companies include co-chairs PSEG and Mannington Mills, as well as Atlantic City Electric/Pepco Holdings, Covanta Energy, Chemours, Eastern Propane, JCP&L, Johnson and Johnson, New Jersey American Water, New Jersey Manufacturers Insurance, Pfizer, Suez, Verizon, Trump National Golf Club-Bedminster, South Jersey Gas, Pine Island Cranberry Co.
+Inc., U.S. Silica and Crystal Springs Resort.
+Former CSC members include New Jersey Natural Gas, Merck, and Eagle Ridge Golf Course.
 Ex-officio CSC members are the New Jersey Department of Environmental Protection (NJDEP) and the United States Fish and Wildlife Service (USFWS).

 Many companies own or manage land in New Jersey that is located in ecologically sensitive or valuable areas.
 The Council recognizes the opportunity for these lands to play a critical role in the restoration of valuable habitats and recovery of declining populations of threatened plants and animals and offers a means for member companies to participate directly in habitat conservation.